cpe-prog/AlgaeArduinoCode/README.md

 # ARDUINO CODE

-- with deffirent sensors the send data to web app realtime using firebase and esp8266 wifi
+- Have deffirent sensors that send data to web app realtime using firebase realtime database powerd by esp8266 board.
+- Saved data to mongodb that can filtered in preview page using date.